Still need help? Feel free to contact us

 - Proposal description: document in PDF format containing the description of the project.

 Different open source solutions already exist for the design and integration of the different layers of the ONTOCHAIN architecture.
 Developpers, if willing and needing so, can also rely on the blockchain platform provided by iExec which already integrates low level layers of an analogue architecture, i.e. application protocols, core protocols and distributed ledger.
 It supports public, private and federated blockchain solutions and connects cloud resource sellers with cloud resource buyers, encouraging an ecosystem of decentralized and autonomous, privacy-preserving application, which allows to support a decentralized marketplace of applications, data and resources through decentralized cloud computing in Ethereum.
 In any case, the ONTOCHAIN project plans to (re)design, extend and otherwise integrate existing platforms and solutions, so that they can become integral and interoperable parts of the ONTOCHAIN software ecosystem.
 The applicants are encouraged to use standards and widely used protocols to allow graceful integration with existing software.
 With regard to this, a community approach is necessary in order to be able to advance DLT research and innovation and properly integrate open data and semantics with current and future Blockchains.

-After applications close, applications will be review for about 1 month by a set of 3 independent experts.
-Our goal is to notify applicants within 1 month from the application closing date.
+After applications close, applications will be reviewed for about 1 month and a half by a set of two experts.

 How the evaluation process works?